Are you looking for a back specialist in Irvine?

 According to this WebMD article, while there are some obvious benefits to a successful surgery, there are surely many adverse risks that one should consider.
 From blood clots, bleeding, and infection, to heart attack, stroke, and nerve damage, any surgery, especially on your spine, should never be taken lightly.

-Published medical journals state that anywhere from 40 to 60% of back surgery patients report continued pain, needing additional follow-up surgeries to correct and address the same problem.
+Published medical journals state that anywhere from 40 to 60% of back surgery patients, the report continued pain, needing additional follow-up surgeries to correct and address the same problem.

 While the process of recovery may take months to resolve, patients are faced with the loss of income, mounting medical bills, and additional symptoms as a result of nerve damage from the original surgery, making this experience much more painful and costly than advertised.